The First Eden

 The First Eden: The Mediterranean World and Man is a BBC documentary series written and presented by David Attenborough, first transmitted in the United Kingdom from 8 March 1987.

-It comprises four programmes, each of 55 minutes' duration, which describe man's relationship with the natural habitats of the Mediterranean, and is a glorious portrait of the landscape, wildlife and plants of the Mediterranean.
-From the earliest human settlements to the cities of today, from the forests of the North African shore and the Middle East to Southern Europe, this series tells the dramatic story of man and nature at work.
+It comprises four programmes, each of 55 minutes' duration, which describe man's relationship with the natural habitats of the Mediterranean, and is a portrait of the landscape, wildlife and plants of the Mediterranean.
+From the earliest human settlements to the cities of today, from the forests of the North African shore and the Middle East to Southern Europe, this series tells a story of man and nature at work.

 The series was produced by Andrew Neal, in association with the Australian Broadcasting Corporation and WQED Pittsburgh.
 The music was composed and conducted by Carl Davis.

 Attenborough undertook the project in between his 'Life' series The Living Planet (1984) and The Trials of Life (1990).